smartSenseSolutions/Gaia-X-Compliance-Service/README-developer.md

 Setting up the environment variables:
 Setup a `.env` file in the root directory of the project.
-Iclude the following variables:
+Include the following variables:

 `gx-compliance/.env`: